SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

-SC Joystick Mapper V 2.10 - Build 43
+SC Joystick Mapper V 2.11 - Build 44 BETA
-(c) Cassini, StandardToaster - 04-January-2015
+(c) Cassini, StandardToaster - 14-January-2015

 Contains 9 files:

-SCJMapper.exe                The program (V2.10)
+SCJMapper.exe                The program (V2.11)
-SCJMapper.exe.config         Program config (V2.10)              - MUST be in the same folder as the Exe file SharpDX.DirectInput.dll      Managed DirectInput Assembly        - MUST be in the same folder as the Exe file SharpDX.dll                  Managed DirectX Assembly            - MUST be in the same folder as the Exe file OpenTK.dll                   Managed OpenGL Assembly             - MUST be in the same folder as the Exe file
+SCJMapper.exe.config         Program config (V2.11)              - MUST be in the same folder as the Exe file SharpDX.DirectInput.dll      Managed DirectInput Assembly        - MUST be in the same folder as the Exe file SharpDX.dll                  Managed DirectX Assembly            - MUST be in the same folder as the Exe file OpenTK.dll                   Managed OpenGL Assembly             - MUST be in the same folder as the Exe file